Cops (TV program): Production

 Since the third episode of Season 2, every episode ends with a police radio excerpt referencing the intersection of SE 132nd Ave. and SE Bush St. in the Powellhurst-Gilbert, Portland, Oregon neighborhood of Portland, Oregon.
 A female officer says, "132 and Bush, I've got him at gunpoint", and a female dispatcher replies, "132 and Bush.
 Cover's Code 3."
 Another woman says, "Units 25, 14 can transmit on Tac 2", and the dispatcher replies, "Okay, we'll still send it Code 3."
 Then an instrumental version of "Bad Boys" plays over the credits.
 On the first season of Cops, instead of "132 and Bush, I've got him at gunpoint", it was a police radio excerpt from the Broward County, Florida Sheriff's Office.
 In the first two episodes of the second season, a different police radio excerpt from the Portland Bureau of Police was used.

 Cops aired on Fox's traditional Saturday-night lineup since its debut in 1989.
 As of 2012, the program retained its traditional time slot, but aired more intermittently as Fox Sports scheduled more sports programming in Saturday-night primetime, with NASCAR on Fox in the late winter and spring, Major League Baseball on Fox throughout the spring and summer, Fox College Football in the fall, and various Fox UFC throughout the year.
 Cops was then scheduled on weeks without any sporting events, followed by an encore presentation of a Fox drama series.

 In 2013, it was announced that Fox had cancelled the program.
-However, it was later announced that Spike TV had picked up the program for another season.
+However, it was later announced that Spike had picked up the program for another season.
 In August 2017, Spike moved the show's time slot to Monday.